 Field-hunting tip

-Look in nepheline syenite pegmatites country — that is the host setting where chivruaiite typically forms.
+Look in nepheline syenite pegmatites country, the host setting where chivruaiite typically forms.
 If you start seeing eudialyte, microcline, aegirine in float, you are in the right ground.
 Field specimens usually show a prismatic to tabular crystals habit, so train your eye for that shape before scanning the outcrop.